The Hitachi Monkey pod tree; ‘Samenae saman’ tree- wide spread 200ft; found in

 The moisture content of atmosphere is referred to as relative humidity.
 The RH of the atmosphere influences the rate of transpiration to a greater extent.
 But under extreme stress conditions like very low RH, in spite of favorable conditions like actinic light, low CO2 levels, etc. stomata close, this is because, the low RH acts as an unfavorable stress factor on guard cells, which immediately respond to such factors and induce closing.
 It has been found that under water stress conditions, whether it is due to a change in RH of the atmosphere or the non-availability of water, cells release abscissins that is a plant growth inhabiting hormone.
 Abscissin inturn brings about changes in the permeability of guard cells and induces the closing of stomatal opening similarly the non-availability of water in soil also induces closing of the stomata by the above said hormonal mechanism.

-Most of the theories proposed from time to time have tried to explain the mechanism by which guard cells build up osmotic pressure which leads to turgour pressure so guard cells can open and close the pores.
+Most of the theories proposed from time to time have tried to explain the mechanism by which guard cells build up turgour pressure so guard cells can open and close the pores.
 Still it is difficult to find any one single theory which explains all the operative forces leading to opening and closing of the stomata.
 Each one of the mechanisms simultaneously operates in inducing the opening and closing has been explained as a comprehensive scheme of events.

-With the onset of day, sunlight triggers a series of reactions which have compounding and confluencing effects, which results in the turgour movement of guard cells to open the stoma (pore).
+With the onset of day, sunlight (blue and red light) triggers a series of reactions which have compounding and confluencing effects, which results in the turgour movement of guard cells to open the stoma (pore).

 ACTIVATION OF STARCH HYDROLYSIS